-In the Eastern Carpathians, you’ll find glacial likes like Lala and Buhaescu in Rodnei Mountains, Romania’s only volcanic lake at Sfanta Ana, the largest natural dam lake in Romania — Cuejdel —, plus the biggest artificial lake in the country, Bicaz Lake.
+In the Eastern Carpathians, you’ll find glacial likes Lala and Buhaescu in Rodnei Mountains, Romania’s only volcanic lake Sfanta Ana, the largest natural dam lake in Romania, Cuejdel, plus the biggest artificial lake in the country, Bicaz Lake.

 The major protected areas and mountains are Piatra Craiului National Park, Fagaras Mountains, Retezat National Park, Buila-Vanturarita National Park, Cozia National Park, Gradistea Muncelului-Cioclovina Nature Park, Bucegi Mountains, Parang Mountains.

 Don’t miss the tour of Piatra Craiului ridge, the longest and highest limestone ridge in the Carpathians, or the Fagaras Mountains if you want to reach the highest altitude in the country on Moldoveanu Peak (2,544 meters).

 Explore Retezat National Park, perhaps the most impressive wilderness in the Carpathian Mountains.
 Here you’ll find more than 80 glacial lakes and tarns, many peaks over 2,000 meters, rare flora, and iconic wildlife species.

 Take a two days tour in Cozia National Park where you’ll find some of the most breathtaking mountain landscapes.
 Go for one-day hikes in Bucegi and Iezer Papusa Mountains, and don’t miss the off the beaten track Sureanu Mountains.

 The Western group has the lowest altitudes of the Romanian Carpathians, but they more than compensate with their traditional villages, numerous caves, and karst formations.
 The best way to explore this group is by foot, bicycle, or horse riding.

 The major protected areas and mountains are Apuseni Mountains Nature Park, Cheile-Nerei Beusnita National Park, and Semenic-Cheile Carasului National Park.

 Stop in the small and hospitable villages of the Aries Valley to enjoy and relax in the natural and slow rhythm of traditional life.

 Visit the largest windmill park in South-East Europe, in the village of Eftimie Murgu where locals still use 22 traditional water mills to grind their grains.

 If you like caves you’re in the right place because in Apuseni you’ll find more than 400 caves, gorges, and karts formations like Cetatile Ponorului from the Padis plateau.